echasnovski/mini.nvim/MAINTAINING.md

 - Add README to 'readmes' directory.
 NOTE: comment out mentions of `stable` branch, as it won't work during beta-testing.
 - Update main README to mention new module in table of contents.
 - Update 'CHANGELOG.md' to mention introduction of new module.
+- Commit changes with message '(mini.xxx) NEW MODULE: initial commit.'.
+NOTE: synchronize standalone repositories prior to this commit.
 - Make standalone plugin:
     - Create new empty GitHub repository.
 Disable Issues and limit PRs.
     - Create initial structure.
 For list of tracked files see 'scripts/dual_sync.sh'.
 Initially they are 'doc/mini-xxx.txt', 'lua/mini/xxx.lua', 'LICENSE', and 'readmes/mini-xxx.md' (copied to be 'README.md' in standalone repository).
 NOTE: Modify 'README.md' to have appropriate relative links (see patch script).
     - Make initial commit and push.
+- Force update `sync` branch to point to latest commit with `git branch --force sync`.

 ## Making stable release